JamesDraper/sqlite-key-value-store/README.md

 If the key exists, then it is removed.
 If it does not exist then nothing happens.
 `\SqliteKeyValueStore\Exception` if there was an issue deleting the key.
 This method returns the instance for method chaining.

+## Searching the store

+There are 3 ways to search the store:

+    // search by keys containing the substring "some_key" where "?" is a wildcard.
+    $matches = $store->searchKeys('?some_key?', '?');

+    // search by values containing the substring "some_value" where "?" is a wildcard.
+    $matches = $store->searchValues('?some_value?', '?');

+    // search by keys containing the substring "some_key"
+    // AND by values containing the substring "some_value"
+    // where "?" is a wildcard.
+    $matches = $store->search('?some_key?', '?some_value?', '?');

+The wildcard is an optional argument that defaults to `*`.
+If it is not exactly 1 character then `\SqliteKeyValueStore\Exception` is thrown.
+Each method returns a key-value array of pairs that were matched in the store.

+## Backing up the store

+The store can be backed up by calling `backup` and specifying a path to backup the database to.
+The path must be empty or `\SqliteKeyValueStore\Exception` is thrown.
+While backing up the database is locked, and all write operations will block until the backup is complete.

+    $store->backup('backup/path');

+## Getting the store size

+The size of the store can be determined by calling `getSize` which returns the number of key-value pairs in the store as an integer.

+    $store->getSize();